Legal Translation to Avoid Language Discrimination Lawsuits

-Legal document translation services and onsite legal language interpreting services and legal interpretation services via Zoom play an important role in language discrimination cases.
+Legal translation and onsite legal language interpreting services and legal interpretation services via Zoom play an important role in language discrimination cases.
 As the number of foreign-language speaking individuals in the U.S. workforce continues to grow, so does the potential for language discrimination in the workplace.

 Employers should be mindful that there are numerous laws which protect employees who cannot communicate in English and that violating such laws can lead to costly and time-consuming legal disputes.